The Fabulous Furry Freak Brothers: Adaptations

+Another still featuring the film's logo.

+Film

 In 1978, the Fabulous Furry Freak Brothers appeared - unauthorized - in the full-length pornographic film Up in Flames.
 The story involves the brothers' attempts to raise cash to make their rent deadline (the trio being in danger of being evicted from their apartment).
 Fat Freddy gains employment at a local food store run by graphic artist Robert Crumb's character Mr. Natural.

+Multiple attempts have been made to create an official film adaptation of the series, but none have been successful.
 In 1979, Universal Studios paid Shelton and Rip Off Press $250,000 for the rights to make a live-action Fabulous Furry Freak Brothers film.
 Shelton received the bulk of the money, which enabled him to live part-time in Europe.
 Meanwhile, the Universal-produced Freak Brothers film never made it to the production stage.

-In 2006, the company Grass Roots Films began production on a feature-length clay animation film based on the series, called Grass Roots, co-produced by German distribution company X Filme.
-In 2013, work on the film stopped.
+Film Roman attempted to create an animated feature film based on the series, which they announced in 1999.
+If successful, the film would have been directed by Mike B. Anderson, who had also intended to help develop the script.

+In 2006 Celluloid Dreams, along with bolexbrothers and X Filme, began work on a feature-length clay animation film based on the series called Grass Roots.
+Per Variety, film had a budget of US$22.5 million and was to have been directed by David Borthwick.
+A promo reel of the film along with a first draft of the script was shown at Cannes and test animation was also released on Celluloid Dreams's official website.
+No further announcements about the film were made and in 2019 Cartoon Brew considered the project to have been likely shelved.
+The film's script would have had the Freak Brothers moving to the country to open a commune and grow weed, unaware that they were in the possession of genetically modified weed created by the government.
+Characters in the film would have included Norbert the Nark, as well as three women who joined the commune but have different opinions on the free love philosophy due to changing gender politics.

+Television

 An animated television series adaptation titled The Freak Brothers, based on the characters and set in modern San Francisco, was released on Tubi on November 14, 2021.
 The series was preceded on May 6, 2020, by a mini-episode titled "Kentucky Fried Freaks".
 The series features Woody Harrelson, Pete Davidson, John Goodman, and Tiffany Haddish as voice actors for the three Freaks and the cat respectively.
 Courtney Solomon and Mark Canton serve as executive producers, with Jeffrey Scott Edell serving as Co-Executive Producer, alongside Adam DeVine and Blake Anderson who also provide voice acting.
 The series is animated by Pure Imagination Studios and Starburns Industries studio, which also worked on Rick and Morty.
 In May 2022, the series was renewed for a second season.
-The series will be released on digital on April 17, 2023 by Lionsgate.
+The series was released on digital on April 17, 2023 by Lionsgate.